 - Good Driving Record – If you have relatively few, or no, other offenses on your driving record, your lawyer may be able to convince a prosecutor or judge to be lenient with you.
 This may mean adding no points to your license, smaller fines, or attending a driver’s training course instead of being found guilty at all.

-Call today for a free consultation with one of our Columbus traffic attorneys.
-We can help you avoid the long term consequences of having a violation on your driving record.
+Call today for a free consultation with one of our Columbus traffic ticket lawyers.
+We can help you avoid the long-term consequences of having an Ohio failure to yield ticket on your driving record.
 We’re here 24 hours a day to answer your questions, and help you build a defense against your traffic ticket.
-You can reach us at or email at email@example.com.
+You can reach us at (614) 500-3836 or email at email@example.com.